 - Check out Los Kioskos de Luquillo.
 On your way to Vieques or Culebra, you’ll pass this line of kiosks on the highway.
 Here, there are open-air restaurants where you can check mofongo and frozen Sangriiia off your to-do list or take it a bit further and try octopus ceviche!

 - Be prepared to party all night – and don’t plan to start before 2 am!
 Nightlife is big here so make sure to bring your dancing shoes.
 When it comes to an end, watch the sunrise on the beach.

 - Adventure much?
 Zipline at El Toro Verde – home to the largest zipline in the world – El Monstruo.
 You can choose from different courses.
 8 segments take two to three hours.

 - Go to Vieques and rent a Jeep.
 Take the top off and off-road to amazing beaches like Playa Caracas.

 - Kayak in Bioluminescent Bay.
 Bioluminescent Bay is the largest luminescent bay in the world and some you absolutely must see in person.

 - Visit El Morro.
 The entrance fee is just $5 – make sure to bring cash – and you’ll get spectacular views (and pictures) of the bay.

 - Wander around old San Juan.
 The architecture is absolutely stunning and the city is a whole rainbow of color!

 At the Fajardo Inn, we’re always happy to answer your questions about the best places to eat, shop and visit like a local.
-We’re conveniently located on the east cost of Puerto Rico, just steps from the beach and an hour from San Juan.
-With beautiful swimming pools, tropical gardens, tennis courts and two full-service restaurants, the Fajardo Inn is the perfect small resort setting for an authentic Puerto Rican getaway.
+We’re conveniently located on the east coast of Puerto Rico, just steps from the beach and an hour from San Juan.
+With beautiful swimming pools, tropical gardens, tennis courts, and two full-service restaurants, the Fajardo Inn is the perfect small resort setting for an authentic Puerto Rican getaway.
 Book your room today.